NETTLE AND PARSLEY DETOX BROTH

 VARIATIONS

-- Ginger Kick: Add ½ tsp fresh grated ginger during simmer for spicy warmth.
+- Ginger Kick: Add ½ teaspoon fresh grated ginger during simmer for spicy warmth.

 - Citrus Swap: Use lime zest instead of lemon for a tangier twist.